The Complete Guide to Mobile App Monetization in 2024

 - Need to strike the right balance between what’s included in the free and premium versions.
 You want to inspire them to upgrade, but not turn them off altogether.

-Subscriptions are an ideal monetization model for news apps, as evidenced by this Reuters Digital News Report from 2018:
+Subscriptions are an ideal monetization model for news apps, as evidenced by this Reuters Digital News Report:

-Depending on where your app is based, you could reasonably have about 20% of the population willing to pay for access to your content behind the in-app subscription.
+Depending on where your app is based, you could reasonably have more than 20% of the population willing to pay for access to your content behind the in-app subscription.

 The Wall Street Journal’s mobile app is a nice example of this.
 Currently, it’s ranked as the #3 magazine and newspaper in the Apple store.
 And, yet, while you can download the app for free and navigate around all the tabs freely, most of the news content is hidden behind this paywall:

 In the FAQs for the app, you can find an explanation of how the free part of the app works:

 However, if you look closely at the most critical of reviews, the premium price to access content and the high price WSJ is charging are major problems for some users.